msz-coder/PhotoEditor/README.md

 # PhotoEditor
-It generates filters applied images for the given images.
+It generates filter applied images for the given images.